 60 years ago: The first ever Eurovision Song Contest

-The first ever Eurovision Song Contest took place in 1956.
+Lys Assia, the first ever winner of the Eurovision Song Contest back in 1956.

 A European tradition was born in Monaco, back in 1955.
 Consequently, the first ever Eurovision Song Contest took place in Lugano, Switzerland, at the Teatro Kursaal, on the 24th of May, 1956.
 That is exactly 60 years ago.